livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 end
 ```

-* The first parameter to the function is the pointer to the _MineFieldView_ object, obtained from gtk-parasite window:
+* The first parameter to the function is the pointer to the _MineFieldView_ object, obtained from gtkparasite window:
 ```
 gdb$ discover_minefield 0x816dd0
 Minefield width: 8